coreeng/core-platform-docs/content/cecg-idp/platform/alert-runbooks.md

 ##### ClusterAutoscalerNoScaleUp

-Can't scale up because node auto-provisioning can't provision a node pool for the pod if it would exceed resource limits.

-Node auto-provisioning did not provision any node pool for the pending pod in the zone because doing so would violate  resource limits.
+Node auto-provisioning did not provision any node pool for the pending pod because doing so would violate  resource limits.

-Check GCP logs to get more details:
+For GCP/GKE, check logs to get more details:

 ```
 resource.type="k8s_cluster" AND